7 Businesses That Looked Stupid Until They Made Billions

 Tesla: The Skeptical Electric Vehicle

 In 2003, the idea of a successful electric vehicle company drew derision, with skeptics doubting its marketability and scalability.
 However, by 2023, Tesla’s market cap soared to over $800 billion, solidifying its position as a market leader in electric vehicles.
 It has shifted consumer perception and demonstrated that sustainable practices can be profitable.
+This evolution is a testament to the risk-reward balance discussed in narratives about transformative operational efficiency.

 Amazon: From Bookstore to E-Commerce Giant